-- (2) The notice must - - (a) provide sufficient details of the land to enable it to be identified; - (b) provide the previous name of the owner or occupier, or, as the case may be, the previous address to which notices under this Law addressed to the owner or occupier were to be sent; and - (c) provide the new name of the owner or occupier, or address to which notices under this Law are to be sent. - (3) A person who fails without reasonable cause to comply with paragraph (1) is guilty of an offence and is liable to a fine not exceeding level 2 on the standard scale.
-[4] - (4) A person who intentionally provides information under this Article that is false in a material particular is guilty of an offence and liable to a fine not exceeding level 3 on the standard scale.
+- (2) The notice must - - (a) provide sufficient details of the land to enable it to be identified; - (b) provide the previous name of the owner or occupier, or, as the case may be, the previous address to which notices under this Law addressed to the owner or occupier were to be sent; and - (c) provide the new name of the owner or occupier, or address to which notices under this Law are to be sent. - (3) A person who fails without reasonable cause to comply with paragraph (1) is guilty of an offence and is liable to a fine not exceeding level 2 on the standard scale. $\frac{[4]}{}$ - (4) A person who intentionally provides information under this Article that is false in a material particular is guilty of an offence and liable to a fine.